joe-mccann-dev/portfolio/_posts/2021-12-29-setting-up-omniauth-authentication-in-development.md

 ## Introduction

-"Who are you?", may be the line sung by Roger Daltrey of The Who in their 1978 hit _Who Are You_, but it is also the fundamental question that Authentication answers.
+"Who are you?" may be the line sung by Roger Daltrey of The Who in their 1978 hit _Who Are You_, but it is also the fundamental question that Authentication answers.

 Authentication is the process of determining whether or not a user is who they claim to be.
 You are likely familiar with the basic process.
 You sign up on a website with an email and password.
-The next time you login you will be prompted for your email and password.
-Basically, if both your email and password are correct, the application authenticates your identity.
+The next time you log in you will be prompted for your email and password.
+If both your email and password are correct, the application verifies or _authenticates_ your identity.

 But what if we've already gone through this process on another site?
-Wouldn't it be nice if we could somehow communicate with that site's authentication system and use it to authenticate the users on our own site?
+Wouldn't it be nice if we could somehow communicate with that site's authentication system and use it to authenticate the users on our site?
 This is precisely what [OmniAuth](https://github.com/omniauth/omniauth) allows us to do, specifically through the use of community-built strategies, or code that allows one to authenticate to a given provider, e.g. Facebook or GitHub.
 You know those "Login with Facebook" buttons?
 Yep, that's what we're talking about here.

-### What's the point of this post?
+### What does this post cover?

-In this post, I will go over the steps I took to authenticate to GitHub in a Rails development environment using the [omniauth-github](https://github.com/omniauth/omniauth-github) gem, "the official OmniAuth strategy for authenticating to GitHub", along with [Devise](https://github.com/heartcombo/devise), the [figaro](https://github.com/laserlemon/figaro) gem, and [ngrok](https://ngrok.com/), a nifty tool that exposes your local webhost to the internet.
+In this post, I will go over the steps I took to authenticate to GitHub in a Rails development environment using the [omniauth-github](https://github.com/omniauth/omniauth-github) gem, "the official OmniAuth strategy for authenticating to GitHub", along with [Devise](https://github.com/heartcombo/devise), the [figaro](https://github.com/laserlemon/figaro) gem, and [ngrok](https://ngrok.com/), a nifty tool that exposes your local WebHost to the internet.
 This guide will assume you already have Devise authentication setup for your app.
 See the link above for installation instructions.

 ## Outline